Starting Salary Range ($s): $17.25 - $23.72 per hour

-The Johns Hopkins School of Advanced International Studies (SAIS) is a leading graduate school of international relations, educating students for professional careers in government, business, journalism, international organizations, academia and nonprofits.
-SAIS enrolls 1,000 fulltime students across our three campuses in Washington, D.C., Bologna, Italy, and Nanjing, China.
+The Johns Hopkins School of Advanced International Studies (SAIS) is a leading graduate school of international relations, educating students for professional careers in government, business, journalism, international organizations, academia, and nonprofits.
+SAIS enrolls 1,000 fulltime students across three campuses in Washington, D.C., Bologna, Italy, and Nanjing, China.
 Approximately 30 percent of our student body is international, coming from more than 70 countries.
-SAIS looks toward closing a $170 million fundraising effort in 2018 as part of Johns Hopkins' $5 billion Rising to the Challenge campaign, as well as to celebrating its 75th anniversary.
 To learn more about SAIS, visit www.saisjhu.edu

 SAIS is excited to announce an opening for a Development Coordinator in its Office of Development and Alumni Relations.
 The SAIS Office of Development and Alumni Relations' work touches the Western Hemisphere, Europe, Asia, and Africa, and is informed by a dedicated Board of Advisors.
 The Coordinator will oversee gift and pledge accounting, information and data management, stewardship, annual fund, and related duties.
 This position has growth potential, as it is closely aligned with core operations such as Annual Fund.